21 Reasons to Move to Cape Town

 Table Mountain is the most famous of the lot, and its flat top makes for an amazing backdrop to the city.

-Meanwhile, the Twelve Apostles form the back of the Table Mountain range, and you get great views of those from Bantry Bay, Clifton, and Camps Bay.
+Meanwhile, the Twelve Apostles form the back of the Table Mountain range.
+You can see them from Bantry Bay, Clifton, and Camps Bay.

 3) Hikes